davidhenning/CodrPress/README.md

 **CodrPress is still in an early development phase.**

-CodrPress is build on top of [http://silex.sensiolabs.org/](Silex) and [https://github.com/WebCodr/Mango](Mango).
+CodrPress is build on top of [Silex](http://silex.sensiolabs.org/) and [Mango](https://github.com/WebCodr/Mango).

 Write your blog posts in Markdown.
-Thanks to [http://amplifyr.herokuapp.com/](Amplifyr) CodrPress features a beautiful syntax highlighting for most languages.
+Thanks to [Amplifyr](http://amplifyr.herokuapp.com/) CodrPress features a beautiful syntax highlighting for most languages.

-The default design is based on Twitter Bootstrap and fully reponsive.
+The default design is based on Twitter Bootstrap and fully responsive.
 The templates are written HAML and easily customizeable.
 Don't like HAML?
 You can also use Twig.

 ### Requirements